Yellow Fever Vaccine

 - an oral, nasal, inhaled, or injectable steroid medicine;

-There may be other drugs that can affect this vaccine.
-Tell your doctor about all the prescription and over-the-counter medications you have received.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with this vaccine.
+Tell your doctor about all medications you use.
+This includes prescription, over the counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

 Your doctor or pharmacist can provide more information about this vaccine.
 Additional information is available from your local health department or the Centers for Disease Control and Prevention.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.